ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 ## Installing Draft

-Before you can start using Draft, there are quite a few components that need to be set up before you can start using it.
+Before you can start using Draft, there are quite a few components that need to be set up.
 However,
 if you are using a remote Kubernetes cluster, you will only need to do the setup once for multiple developers.